The Button component is used to trigger actions, submit forms, or navigate users.

 To disable a button:

-Submit button (Form)
+Submit button

 A button inside a form can act as a submit button.
 This sends the form data when clicked.

-To make a Submit button:
+To create a Submit button:

 Text Button